Consider this –

 Guardians – are the people who would look after your children and be responsible for their upbringing until they are 18 if your spouse or other parent does not survive you.
 You obviously only need to think about this if you still have young children.

 Trusts – may be set up to ensure that beneficiaries are looked after until they are able to use their inheritance responsibly.
 If you, like most people, think that age 16 is far too young to inherit money, then we can discuss this with you and draft your will to take your wishes into account.
 Perhaps you think 18 or 21 would be better.
 Many of us now live to a ripe old age and so you should also think about what you would want to happen if one of the people you want to inherit dies before you.
 Would you want their entitlement to pass to their children or not?
-A member of our ARCS team can discuss all of this with you and tell you the options available to you.
+We can discuss all of this with you and tell you the options available to you.

 Burial or Cremation – There is no need to say anything but you may have definite wishes for one or the other as well as specific instructions with regard to your remains.
 You may carry a donor card and wish your body to go to medical research or transplant surgery.
 You may wish to put in place a pre-paid funeral plan so that your family do not have to make those kinds of decisions at a stressful time.
 We can discuss all of this with you and put you in touch with a local trusted funeral director who will make sure your wishes can be fulfilled.